EntrustCorporation/kmipcli/README.md

 1. The kmipcli requires Entrust Cryptographic Security Platform Vault version 5.2 or later.
 2. The KMIP Vault must be created by the KeyControl Vault Administrator.
-3. To manage the Vault using the kmipcli, you must be the admin for that KMIP Vault and have the login API URL of that vault.
+3. To manage the Vault using the kmipcli, you must be the admin for that KMIP Vault and have the API Login URL of that vault.
-4. All users authorized to access the Vault can use the kmipcli with the login URL.
+4. All users authorized to access the Vault can use the kmipcli with the API Login URL.

 ## Releases